iAmmar7/stopwatch/README.md

 # stopwatch
-A simple stopwatch with laps history using Vanilla JS and Sass.
+A straightforward stopwatch application with laps history using Vanilla JS and Sass.

 ## Features
 - Time laps